 For female dogs, a 4 to 8 cm incision is made in the abdominal wall.
 The uterine horn, veins and arteries are carefully secured, and the ovaries are removed.
 This specific method of neutering is referred to as “ovariectomy” (OE).
 In rare cases, it might be recommended to also remove the entire uterus, a procedure known as “ovariohysterectomy” (OHE).

 Following the removal of the ovaries, the abdominal incision is sutured and the dog is gradually brought out of anaesthesia.
 Once your dog regains consciousness, you can both return home, equipped with pain relief medication.
 The veterinarian will conduct a follow-up examination the following day.
 To protect the surgical site, your dog should wear a specialised recovery vest over the abdominal area until the stitches are removed, typically within 10 to 14 days.

 Operation procedure for male dogs

-What influence does neutering have on your dog’s body?
+How neutering affect your dog’s body?

 Does dogs’ behaviour also change after neutering?

 Another crucial facet of neutering is its impact on a dog’s behaviour.
 The surgical removal of sexual organs doesn’t solely induce physical transformations; it significantly influences the dog’s psychological and social demeanor.
 For male dogs in particular, castration is occasionally regarded as a final recourse.
 It aims to curb aggressive, instinctual, and unruly conduct driven by the sexual hormone testosterone.
 Indeed, neutered males exhibit a more composed response when encountering a female in heat and they typically cease competing aggressively with other males.
 Vocalisations like howling, excessive barking or attempts to escape prompted by sexual impulses also tend to diminish.